jefwang9/733_Final_Project/README.md

     │ ├── . . .
     │ ├── Mobi_System_Data_2021.csv
     │ ├── not_found_stations.txt # small number of stations not found during geocoding
+    │ ├── predict.csv # Predictions from the model
+    │ ├── stations.csv # Features needed for all stations
     │ └── TODO
     │
     ├── src/ # all source files reside here